In this post I delve into the world of dark tourism. I describe 10 popular dark tourism destinations from around the world.

 Several of the ghats are also used as primary sites for Hindu cremations.
 Here death rituals are performed before the body is cremated.

 A common tourist activity for visitors to Varanasi is to take a boat trip along the Ganges to observe, not only puja, but also to see the cremation ghats in operation.
+For this reason Varanasi is perhaps one of the most popular top dark tourism sites in India.

 8. Crumlin Road Gaol, Northern Ireland

-There are many old jails and prisons around the world that have opened their doors to the tourism industry.
+There are many old jails and prisons around the world that have opened their doors to the dark tourism industry.
 The first, and arguably most famous being Alcatraz, however I never found my visits to Alcatraz particularly scary or alarming.
 Perhaps taking a boat trip in the Californian sun to reach the island downplayed the whole history somewhat?

 There is a prison I visited that did have a distinctly oppressive feel to it though.
 On a recent road trip around Ireland I took a tour of Crumlin Road Gaol in Belfast.
 Perhaps because the history of this gaol is closer to home for me, it all feels a bit more real.